 Alternatives Considered: None.

-Subsection ()
+Subsection (i)

 Purpose: Prevent senior lender yield maintenance / prepayment charges from significantly increasing the cost of any necessary refinancing of senior debt, on newly funded projects.

 Problem: Some Department projects have senior debt with extremely high charges for prepayment.
 This has significantly increased the cost of some refinancings.